 - Specific support for the pupil's educational, social and emotional needs; for example, how absences will be managed, requirements for extra time to complete exams, use of rest periods or additional support in catching up with lessons, counselling sessions. - The level of support needed, including in emergencies.
-N.B. if a pupil is self-administering any medicines, this will be clearly stated with appropriate arrangements for monitoring. - Who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the pupil's medical condition from a healthcare professional, and cover arrangements for when they are unavailable. - Who in the school needs to be aware of the pupil's condition and the support required. - Arrangements for written permission from parents and the Head Teacher for any medicines to be administered by a member of staff or self-administered by the pupil during school hours. - Separate arrangements or procedures required for school trips or other school activities outside of the normal school timetable that will ensure the pupil can participate, e.g. risk assessments. - Where confidentiality issues are raised by the parent/pupil, the designated individuals to be entrusted with information about the pupil's condition. - What to do in an emergency, including who to contact, and contingency arrangements
+N.B. if a pupil is self-administering any medicines, this will be clearly stated with appropriate arrangements for monitoring. - Who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the pupil's medical condition from a healthcare professional, and cover arrangements for when they are unavailable. - Who in the school needs to be aware of the pupil's condition and the support required. - Arrangements for written permission from parents and the Head Teacher for any medicines to be administered by a member of staff or selfadministered by the pupil during school hours. - Separate arrangements or procedures required for school trips or other school activities outside of the normal school timetable that will ensure the pupil can participate, e.g. risk assessments. - Where confidentiality issues are raised by the parent/pupil, the designated individuals to be entrusted with information about the pupil's condition. - What to do in an emergency, including who to contact, and contingency arrangements.

+Please see the appendices to this policy for templates for general conditions, and for asthma and anaphylaxis specifically, which are suggested for use.
 Plans will be reviewed at least annually, or earlier if there is evidence that the pupil's needs have changed.